dragosrobertn/LearningSwiftProjects/README.md

-# LearningSwiftTutorials
+# Learning Swift Projects
-Collection of personal Swift projects used as starting point to learn the language 💻
+Collection of personal Swift projects used as starting point to learn the Swift Language 💻.
+These are not tutorials, but finished projects, meant to show development process and progress.

 - [Temperature Converter ](https://github.com/dragosrobertn/TemperatureConverter) - Single View, Buttons, Labels, Storyboards
 - [Swift Calculator](https://github.com/dragosrobertn/SwiftCalculator) - Single View, Image Assets, Classes